Last Updated: 1st February 2022

 The elements covering better consumer protection for online payments are covered by the introduction of Strong Customer Authentication and were to become mandatory on 14th September 2019.
 In August 2019, the Financial Conduct Authority announced an 18 month delay before compliance was to become mandatory.
-A further 6 month delay, due to the exceptional circumstances around the Covid-19 crisis, was announced by the FCA in April 2020 and means that, at the time of writing (01/12/2020), the following timescales apply:
+A further 6 month delay, due to the exceptional circumstances around the Covid-19 crisis, was announced by the FCA in April 2020.
+A further delay was announced in May 2021 which means that, at the time of writing (01/02/2022), the following timescales apply:

 - In the European Economic Area (EEA), the deadline for eCommerce compliance remains 31st December 2020.